kitten/kitten.sh/pages/parser-generator-dsl/index.md

 | `(?= )`       | A **positive lookahead** checks whether interpolations match, and if so continues the matcher without changing the input.
 If it matches, it's essentially ignored.                       |
 | `(?! )`       | A **negative lookahead** checks whether interpolations _don't_ match, and if so continues the matcher without changing the input.
 If the interpolations do match the matcher is aborted. |

-As shown, the grammar won't have many features, however, the most important one is undoubtedly alternations, since a parser that can't match several alternative patterns, won't be able to express any languages.
-To look at an example of this DSL in use here's a grammar which matches strings of repeated "this"s and "that"s:
+Arguably, the most important feature of this syntax listed above is undoubtedly alternations, since a parser that can't match several alternative patterns, won't be able to express any useful grammar.
+Let's look at an example of the RegHex DSL in action with a grammar that matches strings of repeated "this"s and "that"s:

 ```js
 const thisThat = match('thisThat')`